Getting Fit: The Lean vs Shredded Debate

-Understanding the difference between ‘lean’ and ‘shredded’ is crucial for anyone setting fitness goals.
-These terms define the kinds of workout routines, dietary requirements, and lifestyle changes needed to achieve the desired results.
+Knowing the difference between ‘lean’ and ‘shredded’ is really important for anyone setting fitness goals.
+These words tell you what kind of exercises, food, and changes in your life you’ll need to reach your goal.

-Let’s delve deeper into these two fitness states and help you determine which one aligns with your personal goals.
+Now, let’s dig deeper into these two fitness states to help you figure out which one matches your personal goals.

 Lean vs shredded Comparison Table